Transportation 2030: The Traveller

 Budget 2018 support

-- $8 million over 3 years for continuing an in-depth assessment of VIA Rail's high-frequency rail proposal in the Corridor
+- $8 million over 3 years to continue an in-depth assessment of VIA Rail’s High-Frequency Rail proposal in the Toronto to Quebec City Corridor

-- Funding for VIA Rail to replace existing coaches and locomotives in the Quebec City-Windsor corridor with 32 new bi-directional trains.
+- Funding for VIA Rail to replace existing coaches and locomotives in the Quebec City to Windsor Corridor with 32 new bi-directional trains.
 These trains will:

 - improve reliability